Don’t Spray Those Wild Weeds!

 Henbit is not hard to spot, making it a very good plant to begin your wild edibles journey.
-Leaves grow in internodes4)http://www.britannica.com/science/internode along the square shaped stems, and grows well in full sun (except in summer), partial shade and full shade, so long as it’s not too dark.
+Leaves grow in internodes5)http://www.britannica.com/science/internode along square shaped stems, and grows well in full sun (except in summer), partial shade and full shade, so long as it’s not too dark.

 This is not a well studied plant scientifically, so nutritional information is not readily available.
-However, like most plants in the mint family, you can expect it to be high in antioxidants and minerals, and it is known to be high in iron.5)http://www.eattheweeds.com/henbit-top-of-the-pecking-order/
+However, like most plants in the mint family, you can expect it to be high in antioxidants and minerals such as iron.6)http://www.eattheweeds.com/henbit-top-of-the-pecking-order/